awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 ## Overview
-[UPDATE] This workshop is designed to get you familiar with...[/UPDATE]
+This workshop is designed to get you familiar with the concepts and best practices for requesting Amazon EC2 capacity at scale in a cost optimized architecture.

+## Setting

+You've been tasked with deploying a next-generation music streaming service.
+You do extensive research, and determine that [Koel](https://koel.phanan.net/)- a personal music streaming server (*that works)- is the perfect fit.

+Requirements include the ability to automatically deploy and scale the service for both predictable and dynamic traffic patterns, all without breaking the budget.

+In order to optimize performance and cost, you will use Amazon EC2 Auto Scaling to [scale across multiple instance types and purchase options](https://aws.amazon.com/blogs/aws/new-ec2-auto-scaling-groups-with-multiple-instance-types-purchase-options/).

 ## Requirements, notes, and legal
 1. To complete this workshop, have access to an AWS account with administrative permissions.
 An IAM user with administrator access (**arn:aws:iam::aws:policy/AdministratorAccess**) will do nicely.

-1. This workshop is self-paced.
+1. __This workshop is self-paced__.
 The instructions will primarily be given using the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli) - this way the guide will not become outdated as changes or updates are made to the AWS Management Console.
 However, most steps in the workshop can be done in the AWS Management Console directly.
 Feel free to use whatever is comfortable for you.

 1. While the workshop provides step by step instructions, please do take a moment to look around and understand what is happening at each step.
 The workshop is meant as a getting started guide, but you will learn the most by digesting each of the steps and thinking about how they would apply in your own environment.
 You might even consider experimenting with the steps to challenge yourself.